My Technical Process For Publishing Each Joomla Blog Post

 Adding A Read More Bar

 After I've optimized the content, I'll find a spot towards the top where I want to break up the teaser text from the remainder of the content.
-This is where I'll add a read more bar.
-This is how the content is broken up on my home page blog list.

 Featured & Articles Images With Relevant File Names & Alt Tags

 From here, I'll go through the blog post and determine how many images I want and how I'll distribute them throughout.
-On every blog post, I add an intro/full article image.
-With this template, it's the featured image seen above every blog post.
-I'll add this under the images link.
-I'll also add an alt text description.
-Many times I'll just copy and paste the title into this field for the featured image.
+On every blog post, I add an intro and a full article image.
+I'll add these images under the Images and Links tab in the Joomla article editor.

 If I want to add additional photos throughout the pieces, I simply add them in on the content tab with the article copy using the Joomla included TinyMCE WYSIWYG editor.
-For each image, I'll make sure to tag with an image description (alt text).
+For each image, I'll make sure to tag it with an image description (alt text).

 I use images primarily from Unsplash.
 You can also explore other free image repositories in the Path Of The Freelancer toolbox.
 Make sure to select images to easily view these image resource centers.

-When I download these images, I name them in a way that is both descriptive of the image while also injecting key-phrases relevant to the article's content.
+When I download these images, I name them in a way that is both descriptive of the image while also injecting key phrases relevant to the article's content.
 Both the image name and the alt text tags are important for search engine optimization.

 Setting Up Internal Links & Opening External Links In New Windows